jakeread/realtime-melt-flow-measurements/README.md

 ![v6](assets/2025-03-10_fusion-cap-01.png)
 ![revo](assets/2025-03-10_fusion-cap-02.png)
+> This design mounts a thermal imaging device (an MLX90614) alongside an E3D Revo hotend in an FFF extruder design.
+The device (and FOV, in blue) is positioned such that the nozzle tip is visible in frame.
+Other designs may use multiple cameras to enable measurements in any printing direction, or use other styles of imaging device.

 In this scheme, we put a thermal imaging device nearby the nozzle, ideally so that the nozzle tip is visible in the device's field of view (FOV) although this is not a strict requirement.
 We then calibrate the camera's FOV with respect to the machine's motion system, making a projection between pixels in the camera's FOV and the 3D volume around the nozzle.
 The calibration gives us the equation for each ray eminating from each pixel in the imaging device.